MAIF/lets-automate/readme.md

 ## Description

 Let's automate allow you to create certificate and publish them to clever cloud with automatic renewal.
-Let's automatic needs an ovh account in order to create DNS records for the let's encrypt DNS challenge.
+Let's automate needs an ovh account in order to create DNS records to perform the let's encrypt DNS challenge.
+Let's automate is also integrated with slack so all the event are published to a dedicated topic.

 ## Disclamer